lindseysim/templatize/README.md

 ## Formatting

-Formatting options are also available by suffixing the property name in the template code with a double-colon (`::`) and format directive.
+Formatting options are also available by suffixing the property name in the template code with a double-colon (`::`) and following with a format directive.
 For strings, a few of the commonly recognized values are detailed in the below table.
 If not recognized, Templatize uses the format directive as an input to the [d3-format library](https://github.com/d3/d3-format), which handles many number formats.
 See documentation there for various formatting options.

 * **html** - If the [option](#options) `escapeAll` is set true, this directive sets the output not to escape HTML special characters.